 The unique George Washington collection at Fort Ligonier features his original saddle pistols, his 11-page "Remarks" on the French and Indian War and a Rembrandt Peale portrait.

 See the history of Fort Ligoner from its construction in 1758 and the arrival of Forbes Army to December of of 1758 when Washington departed.

-Mark your calendars for The Musket Ball, Friday, September 19.
+Save the Date for the BIG BLAST!
+Friday, September 15, 2017.
 Click here for more information.